Cubs vs. Nationals Player Props Betting Odds

 Hoerner Stats

-- Hoerner has collected 39 hits with five doubles, a triple, two home runs and seven walks.
+- Hoerner has 40 hits with five doubles, a triple, two home runs and seven walks.
 He has driven in 17 runs with nine stolen bases.

-- Hoerner has recorded at least one hit in six games in a row.
-In his last 10 outings he is hitting .295 with a triple, two home runs, two walks and 13 RBI.
+- Hoerner has recorded at least one hit in seven games in a row.
+During his last 10 games he is hitting .295 with a triple, two home runs, two walks and 12 RBI.

 Hoerner Recent Games